KishanBGajera/2024-366-Days-Of-DSA/Algorithm/Searching/Linear Search/Linear Search Analysis.md

 # Linear Search
 > This MarkDown is written as per my understanding of the algorithm.
-- Linear Search is highly intuitive (and impractical) approach of searching an element from an array.
+- Linear Search is highly intuitive, naive (and impractical) approach of searching an element from an array.

 ## Algorithm